wzding/SDC_nanodegree/CarND-Vehicle-Detection/writeup_report.md

 #### 1. Explain how you extracted HOG features from the training images.

 The code for this step is contained in the first code cell of the [IPython notebook](SDC_nanodegree/CarND-Vehicle-Detection/CarND-Vehicle-Detection.ipynb).
+The link to the vehicle images is [here](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and non-vehicle images is [here](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip).

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: